( ⇪ Magic )

 1 Same as in typical D&D 3.5

 To counteract the “versatility = power” problem where casters outshine the entire party at once, we must rethink the meaning of “prepared” casting.
 Now preparing a spell “locks” the slot for a number of daily rests dependent on the spell’s level.
-Until the lock expires, a daily rest does not clear the slot and you cannot change the contents of the slot.
-You must still prepare spells for the day, the lock just always prepares that slot with that spell if-possible.
-If it’s not possible to prepare that spell in that slot that day, the locked slot has no spell but is not empty.
+Casting a spell does not on its own clear a spell slot.
+Only once you’ve had the necessary number of daily rests does the slot clear, allowing you to change the contents of the slot.
+In the meantime, you must still prepare spells for the day, the lock just always forces you to prepare that slot with that spell if possible.
+If it’s not possible to prepare that spell in that slot that day, the locked slot has no spell but is not cleared.
 If you use metamagic or prepare a lower-level spell in a higher-level slot, use the spell’s final slot level for determining the lock.
 You can, of course, choose to leave a spell slot open, but to use the slot you must prepare a spell in that slot as normal (which takes at least 15 minutes in the same conditions as normal for preparing spells).

 Characters with the ability to cast a limited number of spells spontaneously (such as druids, who can spontaneously cast a summon nature’s ally spell in place of another spell of the same level or higher) are always treated as having those spells prepared, without spending any of their allowed spell slots to do so.
 Thus, they can cast such spells any time they have sufficient SP.
 However, casting such a spell starts a cooldown in an appropriate chosen slot for a duration befitting the spontaneous spell’s level.